EinGuterWaran/CommentsOnMyHomepage/readme.md

 Whenever a visitor leaves a comment on my website, Utteranc.es stores the comment as a new GitHub issue in this repository.
 Each comment is associated with a specific page of the website, making it easy to organize and manage discussions.

+For more information about Utteranc.es, please visit their [GitHub repository](https://github.com/utterance/utterances).

 ---

 _Thank you for participating in the discussions and leaving your valuable comments on my personal website and blog!_